Shoulder Injuries in Jones Act Cases

 The damages available under the Jones Act are much more significant than the damages available under workers’ compensation.
 You may be entitled to lost past and future wages, past and future medical expenses, disfigurement, pain and suffering, disability, loss of body parts, loss of enjoyment of life, lost future earning capacity, costs of reeducation or retraining, lost fringe benefits, lost pension benefits, and lost vacation pay.
 In addition to Jones Act claims, injured seamen may be able to bring claims under general maritime law, such as maintenance and cure and the unseaworthiness doctrine.
 A Jones Act claim can be very complicated, so it is critical to work with an experienced maritime attorney to ensure that you receive the maximum compensation you are entitled to.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing seamen who have suffered shoulder injuries against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206.624.8844 or through this website.